RehamAbuarqoub/Lab4-Tidying-Cleaning-Imputation-and-Outlier-Detection/README.md

 # Reham Abuarqoub   9062922
 # Lab4-Tidying-Cleaning-Imputation-and-Outlier-Detection

-Lab4 - Tidying, Cleaning, Imputation, and Outlier Detection
+This lab focused on data tidying, cleaning, handling missing values through imputation, and detecting/removing outliers.

-This assignment focuses on developing essential data preprocessing skills critical for any data-driven project.
-It covers techniques such as data cleaning, handling missing values through imputation, and identifying and managing outliers.
-These preprocessing steps are foundational for ensuring high-quality data and reliable analysis.
+It included structured exercises on the Cars and Diabetes datasets using Pandas, Seaborn, and NumPy.

-In addition to technical data handling, this assignment also emphasizes software engineering best practices.
-These include enhancing documentation clarity, ensuring replicability across different environments, and using version control to manage code changes effectively.
+Software engineering practices like markdown documentation, code replicability, and version control with GitHub were also implemented.